-Another interesting feature is developing color reversal film in a chemical solution intended for negative films processing, also known as cross processing or simply x-process.
+Another interesting feature is developing color reversal film in a chemical solution intended for negative film processing, also known as cross-processing or simply x-process.

 In this case, colors you will get are hard to predict, as it is influenced by a lot of factors: the type of film, its release date, the type of chemicals and the freshness of solutions.
 I shot a lot of films especially for cross processing and every time I ended up with completely unexpected, almost “explosive” colors.

 These processes are at least worth a try!
 I guarantee you that you will become obsessed with it.

 - Each frame is important.
 The film teaches you to be present in that very moment, see the light and be disciplined.
 You become kind of an artist, putting a lot more energy and emotions in each frame.

 - You simply do not have other options.
 You should not fail.
 Of course, failures do happen, but you need to understand that you do not have 100 shots of the same scene, from which you can choose something and then touch it up during post-processing.

 - You should always think about the light.
 Is it hard?
 How great will be the shadows?
 You need to measure the light once again to make sure you’ve chosen the right exposure.

 - You need to constantly think how many films and shots you have left, how many more stories you can shoot and how many frames you can spend on each of them.